getpop/field-query/README.md

 }
 ```

-In PoP, however, the query can easily become very verbose, because when combining fields with `,` it starts iterating the path again all the way from the root:
+In PoP, however, the query can become very verbose, because when combining fields with `,` it starts iterating the path again all the way from the root:

 _**In PoP** ([example](https://nextapi.getpop.org/api/graphql/?query=users.posts.author.id|name,users.posts.comments.id|content)):_